lamloom-maker/powerbi-hr-analytics-dashboard/README.md

 # Power BI HR Analytics Dashboard
+Project Summary
+A concise executive overview of the project is available in:
+docs/project_summary.pdf

 ## Project Overview
 This project presents an end-to-end HR analytics solution built using Power BI.